THIS PROGRAM IS NOW CLOSED FOR SUMMER 2020.

 - Demonstrate professionalism in attitude and behavior

-This is an academically rigorous, college-level program.
-Students are expected to complete nightly homework assignments and actively participate in group projects.
-Students are expected to attend all classes every day, arrive on time, and meet all academic obligations.
-Free time will vary as each program is unique, as is the subsequent workload.
-Free time is very limited in some programs.
+This is a rigorous, college-level program.
+Students are expected to complete brief nightly assignments and actively participate in group projects.
+Students are expected to attend all synchronous classes every day, arrive on time, and meet all obligations.
+Free time will be limited.

 Students will be required to attend a virtual synchronous class Monday – Friday from 12noon – 6:00pm EST. A number of evening workshops will also be included.